KnickKnaack/Average-Joes/userstories.md

 Acceptance Test: For every Fish that is based on a real fish, ask volunteers if they believe the sprite accurately resembles the fish.

 ### 6: Have one free to choose item in Special Offers
-As a busy mom that can only get to play a few days a week, I would love to have the ability to choose which item that can show up in special offer so that I do not miss them on the day I cannot logon to the game.
+As a busy mom that can only get to play a few days a week, I would love to have the ability to choose which item that can show up in special offer so that I do not miss them on the day I cannot log on to the game.

 Elaboration: User should be able to choose one item slot in the special offer section.
 Not everyone is available to play every day to catch every special offer.
 So adding one free choice will help players like me get their desire fish or item without having to logon every day.